intelowlproject/gsoc/README.md

 - 2025:
   - YOU COULD BE HERE!
 IF the Honeynet Project is accepted by Google as GSOC Organization, projects list will be available about February 2025

+For year 2023 and 2024 you can find the list of the project ideas in this repo.
+For all lists of the project ideas of every year, please refer to the official [Honeynet site](https://www.honeynet.org/gsoc/).

 ## Be the next contributor!
 If you are interested in being the next GSoC developer for IntelOwl, join the [Honeynet Slack chat](https://gsoc-slack.honeynet.org/) for more info.